Sustainable cloud servers: what is green cloud storage?

 1. Remote working

 One of the major environmental benefits of cloud storage is that it facilitates remote working.
-Thanks to file storage and sharing services like Google Drive, employees can share and edit files, synchronise devices, assign tasks and share calendars from anywhere, at any time.
-This means that employees can collaborate and work on tasks wherever they are, removing the need for offices and commuting.
+Thanks to file storage and sharing services like Google Drive, employees can share and edit files, synchronise devices, assign tasks and share calendars from anywhere, at any time – removing the need for offices and commuting.

-Not only can businesses save money on rent and bills, but they can also reduce their environmental impact by not requiring employees to travel every day.
+Not only can businesses save money on rent and bills, but they can also reduce their environmental impact by not powering an office space or requiring employees to travel every day.
 It’s estimated that employees who work from home for four days a week can reduce nitrogen dioxide emissions by around 10% – the primary pollutant caused by vehicle emissions.

 2. Reduction in on-premises servers